ASU Library LibLessons

 - Display grade as Complete/Incomplete or as Points depending on how you wish to grade the assignment.

-- Submission type 'Online'
+- Submission type 'External Tool'

 - Save.